pluto-skyrimvr/pluto-skyrimvr.github.io/README.md

 [A Clear Map of Skyrim and Other Worlds](https://www.nexusmods.com/skyrimspecialedition/mods/56367): Download the Main.
 Choose DynDOLOD 3, With DynDOLOD LOD32, Remove Clouds in the installer.
 DynDOLOD config will be explained later in the guide.

 ## Water
-[Water for ENB](https://www.nexusmods.com/skyrimspecialedition/mods/37061): Choose Shades of Skyrim for CS, No for iNeed Support, 4K Resolution, Neutral Brightness, Transparent Waterfalls, 4K Resolution, Parallax, auto-selected patches(Landscape Fixes for Grass, MEZF) in the installer.
+[Water for ENB](https://www.nexusmods.com/skyrimspecialedition/mods/37061): Choose Shades of Skyrim for CS, 4K Resolution, Neutral Brightness, Transparent Waterfalls, 4K Resolution, Parallax, auto-selected patch(Landscape Fixes for Grass) in the installer.
 Further compatibility issues will be handled by Synthesis patcher later.
-(Optional) Choose available patches if you have mods such as The Forgotten City that added new worldspaces.
+(Optional) Choose available patches if you have mods that add new worldspaces such as The Forgotten City.

 ## Body
 [XP32 Maximum Skeleton Special Extended](https://www.nexusmods.com/skyrimspecialedition/mods/1988): Choose Extended installation, XPMSE latest, None for everything else, Schlong of Skyrim patch in the installer.
 Delete SOSRaceMenu.esp.\